Family Support & Nurture

-Hi my name is Emma Maclennan and I am the early years family support worker.
-I have worked with early year’s children and their families for over 20 years, so hope I will be able to share some of my experience and knowledge with you.
+Hi my name is Emma Maclennan and I am a Family Support Lead Worker.
+I work Monday to Friday in school.
+I have worked with early years children and their families for over 20 years, so hope I will be able to share some of my experience and knowledge with you.

-Hi my name is Sabi Sanghera and I am the Family Support Worker for the primary school.
+Hi my name is Sabi Sanghera and I am a Family Support Lead Worker.
+I work in school on Monday and Tuesday.
 I work closely with Emma and the Nurture team to help support you and your child.
 I have worked for a number of years within educational establishments in Swindon.